 While flat glass is most popular, textured glass offers a dramatic and tactile design option.
 As the name would suggest, textured glass has one side that is not flat due to the texture of the glass.
 It used to be common practice for the texture to be on the exterior side of the door but due to best glazing practices, the texture is placed to the interior side of the home.
 Beveled glass is considered the same as flat glass so the bevels will be to the outside of the home.

 The process of using glazing compound on both sides of the door is called “double bedding”.
 As noted above, this allows either side of the door to be to be considered exterior.
 Why is this important?
-When hanging an exterior non Water-Barrier door, Reeb will always put the solid sticking to the exterior side of the unit.
+When hanging an exterior non Water-Barrier door, the solid sticking will always be placed to the exterior side of the unit.
 Water Barrier doors have an MDO (medium density overlay) applied on the exterior side of the door for superior painting results and for a contiguous skin to help eliminate stile and rail movement especially in extreme exposures.
 Due to the construction employed in making this kind of door, the glazing bead will be to the outside and the solid sticking will be to the inside.
 Either way, Reeb Simpson doors are designed and engineered to offer the best in durability.